It is not clear exactly when the first Ukrainian settlers came to Sarnia, although it is known that they were here before the First World War.

 Through the generosity of Mrs. F. McKenna and the help of Phil Hrycak and Harry Sochan, the tabernacle was refurbished with gold leaf.
 One very important facility, an elevator was also installed.
 It is with this elevator that our elderly and handicapped persons are able to access the church and parish hall.
 For this facility, we extend our sincere gratitude to the Smoly/Caruthers families.

 Although our parish family is relatively small, we are proud that not only do we have parishioners of Ukrainian and Slovak descent, but in recent years we have been joined by people of English, French, Filipino descent.
-We welcome all who wish to practice in the Catholic faith.
+We welcome all who wish to practice in the Byzantine Rite of the Catholic faith.

 Pastors who have served St. George's Parish since its establishment